vmware/differential-datalog/doc/tutorial/tutorial.md

 Datalog does not have concepts like data types, arithmetics, strings or functions.
 To facilitate writing of safe, clear, and concise code, DDlog extends pure Datalog with these concepts, including:

-1. A powerful type system, including Booleans, integers, bitvectors, strings, tuples, and tagged unions.
+1. A powerful type system, including Booleans, unlimited precision integers, bitvectors, strings, tuples, and tagged unions.

 1. Standard integer and bitvector arithmetic.